Salik47/ShareEazy/README.md

 https://shareeazy-production.up.railway.app

-A file-sharing web app, which allows the user to seamlessly share files on the internet
+A file sharing web app, which allows the user to seamlessly share files on the internet

 ## Features